titu1994/pyshac/docs/templates/guide.md

 In these cases, we can utilize a few arguments to allow the training behaviour to better adapt to these circumstances.
 These parameters are :

-- **skip_cv_checks**: As it suggests, if the batch size is too small, it is preferable to skip the cross validation check, as most classifiers will not pass them.
+- **skip_cv_checks**: As it suggests, if the number of samples per batch is too small, it is preferable to skip the cross validation check, as most classifiers will not pass them.
 - **early_stopping**: Determines whether training should halt as soon as an epoch of failed learning occurs.
 This is useful when evaluations are very costly.
 - **relax_checks**: This will instead relax the constrain of having the sample pass through all classifiers to having the classifier past through most of the classifiers.
 In doing so, more samples can be obtained for the same search space.